Rule 101. Motion practice before court commissioners.

 (b) Time to file and serve.
 The moving party shall file the motion and attachments with the clerk of the court and obtain a hearing date and time.
-The moving party shall serve the responding party with the motion and attachments and notice of the hearing at least 14 calendar days before the hearing.
+The moving party shall serve the responding party with the motion and attachments and notice of the hearing at least 14 days before the hearing.
 A party may file and serve with the motion a memorandum supporting the motion.
 If service is more than 90 days after the date of entry of the most recent appealable order, service may not be made through counsel.

 (c) Response; reply.
-The responding party shall file and serve the moving party with a response and attachments at least 5 business days before the hearing.
+The responding party shall file and serve the moving party with a response and attachments at least 7 days before the hearing.
 A party may file and serve with the response a memorandum opposing the motion.
 The moving party may file and serve the responding party with a reply and attachments at least 3 business days before the hearing.
 The reply is limited to responding to matters raised in the response.

 (d) Attachments; objection to failure to attach.